pwighton/ci-qms/QM-001--QualityManual.md

-__NewInstitue__ **SHALL** establish and maintain a Document and Records Control procedure that minimally addresses the document and record control requirements contained in ISO 9001, ICH E6(R2) Section 8.0, and applicable regulatory guidance documents.
+__NewInstitue__ **SHALL** establish and maintain a Document and Records Control procedure that minimally addresses the document and record control requirements contained in ISO-9001:2015, ICH E6(R2) Sections 4.9 and 8.0, and applicable regulatory guidance documents.

 Documents and records related to *clinical investigations* shall be created and maintained in accordance with the Document and Records Controls Procedure,